It’s about time…

-The urine sample will be taken directly to our laboratory next door to our volunteer suite.
+The urine sample will be taken directly to our laboratory next door to our participant suite.
 The sample will be mixed with an additive and processed in our prototype device.
 Leftover samples may be stored for future test development or safely disposed of.
 No genetic or DNA testing will be done on the samples.

 Q. Is there parking available?

 Yes, there is ample free parking available behind Solasta House.

 15 minutes is all it takes.

 - Provide a urine sample at our bespoke participant facility.

 - Collect £20 towards your costs for attending.

 - If you wish to volunteer again, arrange your next visit.

 To arrange a time to volunteer in our study simply contact us at Volunteers@odxinnovations.com or on 01463 215144 for further information or to arrange a visit.